Giveth/ethereum-signal-aggregator/README.md

 ### Component documentation

 The project is using [docz](https://github.com/pedronauck/docz) to document components.
 You can run `npm run docz:dev` to spin up the docz server and see the documentation.
+Go to  `http://localhost:3000`.